A unique charity, dedicated to changing lives through music

 We support music-based projects that develop our communities and the people in them to achieve their full potential.
 These projects use music as a binding force for community and whanau groups, often in areas of great economic hardship.
 They provide opportunities to identify and develop leaders and teach vital life skills such as resilience, organisation and innovation.

 We also serve those in the NZ music community when crisis strikes.
-We provide caring, confidential and practical assistance through our Benevolent Fund and our professional wellbeing and counselling service to kiwi music people from all parts of the music industry who are experiencing illness, distress and hardship and have nowhere else to turn.
+We provide caring, confidential and practical assistance through our Benevolent Fund and our professional wellbeing and counselling service to kiwi music people from all parts of the music industry who are experiencing illness, distress and hardship.